dwyl/proposal-draft/README.md

 ## What?

-The fastest way for brokers to securely share time-sensitive pricing data with clients.
+We propose to build the fastest way for brokers to securely share time-sensitive pricing data with clients.

 ### Highlights

-+ Mobile-first solution
++ Mobile-first solution - share data from anywhere
-+ Industry-leading Technology
++ Industry-leading Technology - no proprietary solutions or "vendor lock-in"
-+ Ultra-low Latency
++ Ultra-low Latency - time-sensitive data should be sent as fast as possible.
-+ End-to-End Encryption
++ End-to-End Encryption - data is always securely transmitted & stored
-+ Built-in Analytics/Tracking
++ Built-in Analytics/Tracking - tie revenue to the exact data shared

 ### Detail